gift

 We began homesteading in the early 1980’s.
 We presently live on 11 acres.
 We have Nigerian Dwarf Goats, KuneKune Pigs, bees, and an assortment of chickens.
 Our driveway is the boundary between zones 6a and 6b.
 Annual rainfall for us is at 46 inches.
 We have been together 50+ years.

-I don’t consider myself an expert on anything.
-I am thoroughly enjoying myself in the adventure I created for myself.
+We don’t consider ourselves to be an expert on anything.
+We are thoroughly enjoying ourselves in the adventure we created for ourselves.

 For More